typst/typst/docs/src/reference/types.md

 Returns the month of the datetime, if it exists.
 Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 ### day()

 Returns the day of the datetime, if it exists.
 Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 ### hour()

 Returns the hour of the datetime, if it exists.
 Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 ### minute()

 Returns the minute of the datetime, if it exists.
 Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 ### second()

 Returns the second of the datetime, if it exists.
 Otherwise, it returns `none`.

-- returns: integer
+- returns: integer or none

 # Symbol